(infusio BOESENBERGIA PANDURATA)

 from AMAZON HERBS®

-According to ongoing research, Boesenbergia pandurata is an excellent candidate for the development of a remedy for opportunistic fungal infections in AIDS patients.
+According to ongoing research, fingerroot (Boesenbergia pandurata) is an excellent candidate for the development of a remedy for opportunistic fungal infections in AIDS patients.

 Aroma components have been identified: 1-8 cineol, camphor, d-borneol- and methyl cinnamate are the most important.